-Poland, Serbia on cusp of World Cup quarterfinals
+Poland, Argentina, Serbia, Spain reach World Cup quarters

 SERBIA 90, PUERTO RICO 47

-At Wuhan, Serbia had no trouble with Puerto Rico on the way to remaining unbeaten and moving to the cusp of a quarterfinal berth.
+At Wuhan, Serbia had no trouble with Puerto Rico on the way to remaining unbeaten.

-Nemanja Bjelica scored 18 points, Boban Marjanovic scored 16 and Nikola Jokic finished with 14 for Serbia (4-0), which shot 56 percent.
-David Huertas scored 11 for Puerto Rico, which was held to 27 percent shooting.
+Nemanja Bjelica scored 18 points, Boban Marjanovic added 16 and Nikola Jokic 14 for Serbia (4-0), which shot 56%.
+David Huertas scored 11 for Puerto Rico, which was held to 27% shooting.

 “Not a lot to tell,” Serbia coach Sasha Djordjevic said.

-Serbia is shooting 61 percent through four games so far at the World Cup.
-Jokic (20 for 24) and Marjanovic (19 for 23) are shooting a combined 83 percent.
+Serbia is shooting 61% through four games so far at the World Cup.
+Jokic (20 for 24) and Marjanovic (19 for 23) are shooting a combined 83%.

 OLYMPICS UPDATE